nestjsplus/config/README.md

 export class ConfigModule {}
 ```

-This "registers" the `ConfigManagerModule`, which is how you configure it.
-This
+This imports and "registers" the `ConfigManagerModule`, which is how you configure it.
+In this
-example explicitly provides a full path to the `.env` file.
-The path is relative
+example, we explicitly provide a full path to the `.env` file.
+This is simple, but not terribly
+flexible.
+We'll explore more flexible options below.
+When providing a static file path with
+`useFile`, the path is relative
 to the root directory for the project, or the root directory in which the app is
 running.
 For example, if the app currently has a structure like:
 ```bash